survivejs/webpack-book/manuscript/loading/04_javascript.md

 }
 ```

-If you execute `npm run build -- --mode none` now and examine `dist/main.js`, you will see something different based on your `.browserslistrc` file.
+If you execute `npm run build -- --mode none` and examine `dist/main.js`, you will see something different based on your `.browserslistrc` file.

 Try to include only a definition like `IE 8` there, and the code should change accordingly: